 While teachers performed heroic acts during the COVID-19 pandemic, that doesn’t have to be the case moving forward.
 With time to consider needs and create strategies, having a ready plan to support remote learners will be expected by educators and parents alike.
 Part of that plan means having the tools in place to enable the inclusion of remote learners at any time.
 That typically means audio, video and a communication application like Zoom, Microsoft® Teams or Google Meet™.

-At Nureva, we’re focused on audio – what we think is the most essential part of the hybrid learning equation.
+At Nureva, we’re focused on audio – what we think is the most essential part of the distance learning equation.
 After all, if people can’t hear each other, learning simply can’t happen.
 But not every audio system is equally suited for the classroom.
-After talking to countless teachers, we’ve become convinced that full-room audio coverage is essential to any hybrid learning audio setup.
+After talking to countless teachers, we’ve become convinced that full-room audio coverage is essential to any classroom audio setup.

 What is full-room audio coverage?